akk29/kisanmill/README.md

 The project has eight basic apps from which six are almost completed :

-* Administrator ( Admin panel to handle the queries and monitor the platform )
+* Administrator       ( Admin panel to handle the queries and monitor the platform. )
 * Accounts
-* Bond (A bond is to get the investment , facilities for a particular product.)
+* Bond                ( A bond is to get the investment , facilities for a particular product. )
-* Customercorner (App to create/update all the categories and products.)
+* Customercorner      ( App to create/update all the categories and products. )
-* Core ( Handle authentication of the portal. )
+* Core                ( Handle authentication of the Application. )
 * Expertcorner        ( Connect local universities students with the farmers. )
-* Shop ( App to list all the services , auctions , biddings.)
+* Shop                ( App to list all the services , auctions , biddings. )
-* Ufs (Urgent feedback system. )
+* UFS                 ( Urgent Feedback System. )

 ## Administrator App
 Admin section to maintain the queries from farmers through ufs app and can see all the bidding made by farmers and customers.